 Location | USA |

 Some companies that appear on the show have not achieved great success, and the Foot Fairy App was one of them.
 Sometimes businesses don’t succeed because of many reasons.
 Sometimes, the deal falls through after the founders say yes on camera.
 Or, as you’ll see, sometimes things happen to the founders themselves, and they choose to abandon the business.
 Anything is possible.
-However, the Foot Fairy App went out of business in 2014.
+However, Foot Fairy App went out of business in 2014.
 And the product is no longer available in the market.